eastmaels/steemblog.github.io/_posts/account/justyy/2018-08-30_i-don-t-know-how-to-write-c-without-boost.md

 - - -

-This page is synchronized from the post: [I don''t know how to write C++ without boost :(](https://steemit.com/@justyy/i-don-t-know-how-to-write-c-without-boost)
+This page is synchronized from the post: ['I don''t know how to write C++ without boost :('](https://steemit.com/@justyy/i-don-t-know-how-to-write-c-without-boost)